Gleb-Zaslavsky/RustedSciThe/README.md

 # RustedSciThe
 is a Rust framework for symbolic and numerical computing.

-PROJECT NEWS: cleaned up and fixes bugs in BDF IVP solver
+PROJECT NEWS: moving in 2d/3d curve animation

 ## Content